-Who will wear the 100k championship crowns of the Timberjack Queen and Timberjack King?
+Who will take the crown?
 Top 3 overall finishers in each race will be recognized.
-Overall awards will not double into the age group awards.

 Elite entries are available.
-Please email the RD before registering (firstname.lastname@example.org)
+Please email the RD before registering (firstname.lastname@example.org).
+Qualification standards apply.

-Dawn is at 6:10am with dusk at 7:50pm (sunrise 6:40am and sunset 7:20pm).
-Weather in Central Oregon in mid-September is normally dry, sunny, and excellent for ultra running.
-Cool mornings and evenings, and very predictable.
-Expect highs around 70 and lows around 40.
-However because the course ranges from 4000ft to 6700ft you should expect a chance of cold and/or precipitation.
+Dawn is at 6:42am (sunrise 7:11am).
+Weather in Central Oregon in early October is normally dry, sunny, and excellent for ultra running.
+Cold mornings and evenings, and very predictable.
+Expect highs around 60 and lows around 30.
+However because the course ranges between 4000ft and 6000ft you should expect a chance of cold and/or precipitation.
 The event is highly unlikely to be affected by weather.